hartwigmedical/documentation/README.md

 Welcome to Hartwig Medical Foundation's documentation site!

-This page is meant as a resource to researchers who are requested access to our data.
+This page is meant as a resource to researchers who have requested access to our data.
 To make a data request please visit our [main site](https://www.hartwigmedicalfoundation.nl/en/applying-for-data/)

 Here you'll find instructions on data access, data interpretation and data generation methods used within the Hartwig Medical Foundation